xbello/igv-control/README.md

     $ python cmdline.py --gui

+Or

+    $ python guimode.py

 Dismiss any message saying that IGV was not detected.
 Something like the following windows should appear:

 ![Window Sample](img/simple.jpg)

 Open a file with variants in the menu, in tab or VCF format.
 The "Next" button should be available to start navigating the IGV.

+If you don't like all the clicky-clicky, you can launch the CLI with:

+    $ python cmdline.py --variants path/to/variants/file.tab (or .vcf)

+If the variant file is loaded, something like this should happen:

+    Press <- or ->, [q] to quit

+Browse the variants with your left and right arrows.

 Enjoy!